ultrazohm/ultrazohm_sw/docs/source/mpsoc/software_framework/ParameterID/general_information/setup_6ph.rst

 Information and Setup of ParameterID 6ph
 ========================================

-This page shows the steps to setup the ParameterID in the UltraZohm software project.
+This page gives an overview over the 6ph ParameterID and the steps to set it up in the UltraZohm software project.
 The setup process is split up in :ref:`ParaID_6ph_setup_general` and :ref:`ParaID_6ph_setup_GUI`.
+Since the ParameterID 6ph is based on the 3ph version, it is strongly recommended to get familiar with this first.

 .. _ParaID_6ph_general: